Sacramento Wage and Hour Lawyer

 If you are successful in a claim against an employer, you may be entitled to receive the fair wages you were denied.
 In addition, you may be eligible to receive additional money in the form of penalties and interest paid by your employer.
 In many successful cases, employers are also required to pay the claimants’ legal fees.

-With twelve years of employment law experience, Natalia Asbill knows how to work through the intricacies of the California Labor Code, the federal Fair Labor Standards Act and other applicable law.
+With twelve years of employment law experience, Natalia D. Asbill-Bearor knows how to work through the intricacies of the California Labor Code, the federal Fair Labor Standards Act, and other applicable law.
 Let our legal team stand by your side in challenging unfair wage practices.
+Hire a wage and hour lawyer from our firm today.
 To get started, arrange a confidential consultation by calling 916-438-7777.

 Testimonials